Skip to Content

 Do I have to devein prawns?

-Honestly, I never bother if I am cooking for myself and my wife, if I am cooking for others then I will.
+Honestly, I never bother if I am cooking for myself and my wife, but if I am cooking for others, then I will.

 What is Chinkiang vinegar?

-It is a black rice vinegar that is, as far as I am concerned, the king of vinegars from far east Asia.
+It is a black rice vinegar that is, as far as I am concerned, the king of vinegars from far eastern Asia.

 I use it all of the time in dishes ranging from my sweet and sour pork chops to my Chinese spare ribs and teriyaki mushroom stir fry.